 Why get married in the Caribbean?

-What’s brilliant about any of the Caribbean beach weddings is that you can embrace the whole white dress and veil theme under a floral bower overlooking the ocean or opt for a more informal barefooted, bohemian vibe and dress in a way that celebrates the joy you both take in being slightly less conventional and left of centre.
+What’s brilliant about any of the Caribbean beach weddings is that you can embrace the whole white dress and veil theme under a floral bower overlooking the ocean or opt for a more informal barefooted, bohemian vibe and dress in a way that celebrates the joy you both take in being slightly less conventional and left of center.
 There are no rules here.
 You get to choose how your day looks and feels.

 It’s also an opportunity to bring together friends and family for a meaningful vacation where your wedding is the climax of a joyful and fun holiday.